NaruzaL/doctor-locator/README.md

 ## Support and contact details

 If you have any issues or have questions, ideas, concerns, or contributions please contact me through through Github.

+## Known Bugs

+Because of the double for loop in the getDoctors prototype the program gets several duplicate entries.
+The API just seems to contain duplicates.
+Method for filtering the allDoctors array is needed.

 ## Technologies Used